thisisanita/project1/README.md

 ### Gameboard - Error Message:

 - Player will not be able to submit a word containing more than 4 letters (maxlength of input is set to 4).
-- If player tries to submit a word which contains less than 4 letters, an error message will show below the the input in red.
+- If player tries to submit a word which contains less than 4 letters, an error message will show below the input in red.

 ![Error message](/Images/Frame2_errormessage.png)

 ### Gameboard - Guess The Word:

-- When the player submits a word, the word will be reflected on the game board and feedback will be provided.
+- When the player submits a word, that word will be reflected on the game board and feedback will be provided.
 - If the tile of a letter is green, it means the letter of the word guessed is in the correct spot.
 - If the tile of a letter is orange, it means the letter of the word guessed is not in the correct spot but present.
 - If the tile of the letter is grey, it means the letter of the word guessed is not present.